markohantula/evidos.github.io/index.md

 Although PDF is a document standard we strongly recommend to test the signer location and {% raw %}{{Signer}}{% endraw %} tag to see if the location is correct.

 Please be aware that including a lot of {% raw %}{{Signer}}{% endraw %} tags will have an impact on the performance and signature validation process.
 For a digital signature we do not recommend to include a signature on every page.
-If you do not include the {% raw %}{{Signer}}{% endraw %} tag we will use the default signing location; top right on the first page.
+If you do not include the {% raw %}{{Signer}}{% endraw %} tag, or you do not use another way to specify the location, we will use the default signing location; top right on the first page.

 ### Signature fields

 A second method of specifying the signature location is with the use of pdf signature fields.
 To make sure that the signature fields are recognized they have to be named a specific pattern: Signature-x_y.
 Where the x stands for the signer and the y for the signature number.

 For example: Signature-1_2 will specify the place for the second signature of the first signer.

+### API call

+Besides specifying the signature location via the signer tag or with already existing signature fields you could also specify the location of the signature via the api.

+For this method you do not need to prepare the PDF file in anyway.
+The flow of making a transaction is basically the same as before, although this time you need to add file meta data to the transaction before uploading the file(s).
+For more information about this method please take a further look at the following post: [How to create a transaction with api generated fields]({% post_url 2016-10-06-api-generated-fields %}).

 ## Formats